Donate Sponsor

 How can I rehome my cat with Cats Protection?

-If you’ve considered all your options and decided you still want to rehome your cat with Cats Protection, it’s best to plan as early as you are able to.
+If you’ve considered all your options and decided you still want to rehome your cat with Cats Protection, here’s our step-by-step guide.

-Once we’ve found a new home for your cat, regrettably we can’t release details of the new owners, so do think carefully when considering if and when you should rehome a cat.
+Once we’ve found a new home for your cat, regrettably, we can’t release details of their new owner or location.
+So think carefully when considering whether you should rehome your cat.

 Find a Cat